 The Bureau of Overseas Buildings Operations (OBO) directs the worldwide overseas building program for the Department of State and the U.S. Government community serving abroad under the authority of the chiefs of mission in concert with other State Department bureaus, foreign affairs agencies, and Congress.
 OBO sets worldwide priorities for the design, construction, acquisition, maintenance, use, and sale of real properties and the use of sales proceeds.

+OBO’s mission is to provide the most effective facilities for United States diplomacy abroad.
 These facilities represent American values and the best in American architecture, design, engineering, technology, sustainability, art, culture, and construction execution.

 Office of Cultural Heritage

 OBO’s Office of Cultural Heritage (CH) is solely dedicated to the management of the State Department’s historically, culturally, and architecturally significant properties and assets, including properties designated by the host country as well as those significant to U.S. diplomatic relations.
 Properties under their care are listed on the Secretary of State’s Register of Culturally Significant Properties and OBO’s List of Significant Properties such as chanceries, office buildings, residences, collections of fine and decorative arts and more.

 The Fund to Conserve United States Diplomatic Treasures Abroad

 The Fund to Conserve United States Diplomatic Treasures Abroad was created as a public-private partnership to promote – through fundraising – the conservation and preservation of the State Department’s heritage collections, as well as its buildings of cultural and architectural significance.
 These properties and collections represent over two centuries of U.S. diplomacy around the world.
 They reflect many global traditions, and our respect for the cultures of the countries in which the U.S. has diplomatic missions.